jjamesstarkTestUser/utahCountyP45.github.io/index.md

 In order to submit questions with GitHub all you need to do is [create an issue](https://github.com/utahCountyP45/utahCountyP45.github.io/issues).
 ![github issue](img/githubIssue.png)

 This requires you to create a free github account if you don't already have one.
 If you plan on being a regular participant or contributor with this project we suggest that you go ahead and create this account.
-It will enable to you be notified about the project.
+It will enable to stay up to date with the project.

 #### Submitting with Google Forms
 If you'd rather not create a GitHub account you can fill out [this google form](https://goo.gl/forms/ges6rKQ7yXKwRCXU2), which will automatically create an issue.
 Only your name, subject, and content will be posted to GitHub.

 ## Candidate profiles
 We want to provide profiles for all candidates (federal, state, county, and city) that will be on the ballots in our precinct.
 Again, this information is community sourced with full transparency about who is sourcing the information by using github to manage all contributions, including edits.

 We hope members of our community are researching these things and we elected delegates to do exactly that.
 Why not work on this together?